-Fitch considers there to be risks from the pandemic to German banks' credit profiles, despite the Outlook revision for the German banking sector back to Stable in December 2020, in line with the sector outlook for western European banks.
-The Outlook reflects our expectation that the business environment for banks in the region will remain challenging, although it will stabilise in 2021.
-We lowered our operating environment score for German banks to 'aa-'/Negative from 'aa'/Stable in April 2020 as the pandemic increased banks' vulnerability to a rapid and severe deterioration in earnings and asset quality.
-Fitch expects the German GDP to have contracted by 5.6% in 2020 and recover by 5% in 2021 - for further details see Fitch's Global Economic Outlook - December 2020, published December 2020.
+Fitch considers the risks from the pandemic to German banks' credit profiles to be clearly skewed to the downside.
+We revised our sector outlook for German banks to negative at end-2019 to reflect, at the peak of the credit cycle, the sector's inability to generate adequate returns during periods of strong economic growth due to structural weaknesses.
+We also lowered our operating environment score for German banks to 'aa-'/Negative from 'aa'/Stable in April 2020 as the coronavirus exacerbates banks' vulnerability to a rapid and severe deterioration in earnings and asset quality.
+Fitch expects in its September 2020 Global Economic Outlook the German GDP to contract by 6.3% this year and recover by 5.4% in 2021.

-The German government has launched large support programmes, largely distributed by KfW, to rapidly alleviate the impact of the pandemic on the economy.
-IFB Hamburg has launched its own emergency support programmes for corporates and households in its region, which it executes and manages.
-The programmes include grants, mainly to overcome small businesses and corporates' short-term liquidity shortages, and are supplemented by various new loan programmes available for specific segments, such as sport and culture.
-Since July 2020, IFB Hamburg has provided a recovery fund and bridge loans, primarily to support innovative startups and high-growth SMEs.
-In light of the pandemic and new restrictions in place since December 2020, some of the coronavirus relief programmes have been extended into 2021.
+The German government has launched large support programmes, largely distributed by KfW, to rapidly and effectively alleviate the impact of the pandemic on the economy.
+In addition, IFB Hamburg has launched its own emergency support programmes for corporates and households in its region, which are executed and managed by IFB Hamburg.
+The programmes included grants, mainly to overcome small businesses and corporates' short-term liquidity shortages.
+It was supplemented by various new loan programmes available for specific segments such as sport and culture.
+Since July 2020, IFB Hamburg has provided a recovery fund and bridge loans, primarily to support innovative start-ups and high-growth SMEs.